 user-unfriendly opt-out mechanisms

 A lot has changed, of course.
 Facebook hold-outs are the exception now, not the norm.
-Just so we’re clear: I’m not judging anyone.
-1 It’s got broad appeal and usefulness for a lot of people, and I miss out on a fair amount of social info by staying away from it.
+Just so we’re clear: I’m not judging anyone. ((Except Facebook, and similar companies with too much interest in my details, I guess.))
+It’s got broad appeal and usefulness for a lot of people, and I miss out on a fair amount of social info by staying away from it.

 My Facebook abstinence may seem on the surface like just one step down the kooky road to technology paranoia.
 I’m interested in the technology of communication primarily, but secondarily uncertain about the implications of big companies and their privacy policies.
 And the recent purchase of WhatsApp by Facebook doesn’t leave me with a warm fuzzy feeling of trust that you and I are the only ones reading the messages we exchange.